SU-SWS/ansible-playbooks/README.md

 3. Make sure you have an active Kerberos ticket, and are on Stanford VPN (if necessary), for connecting to the .
 4. Run: `ansible-playbook -i inventory/[inventory-filename] migration-playbook.yml` with the inventory you created or modified.

+### Release Process

+We will be tracking which version of the migration script was used to migrate individual sites.
+Before punching a new release, make sure to update the `migration_version` variable in `group_vars/all.yml`.

 ## Configuring ACSF Servers
 ````
 ansible-playbook -i inventory/servers server-settings-playbook.yml